How to Reheat Zaidy’s Pastrami Using a Microwave

 Once your pastrami is perfectly warmed, here are a few ways to enjoy it:

-The Classic Reuben: Layer warm pastrami with sauerkraut, Swiss cheese, and Russian dressing between slices of rye, then toast until melty.
+The classic Reuben: Layer warm pastrami with sauerkraut, Swiss cheese, and Russian dressing between slices of rye, then toast until melty.

-Quick Deli Sandwich: Pile onto fresh sourdough with pickles and mustard for a no-fuss lunch that still feels like a treat.
+Quick deli sandwich: Pile onto fresh sourdough with pickles and mustard for a no-fuss lunch that still feels like a treat.

-Pastrami & Eggs: Toss warmed slices through soft scrambled eggs or tuck into a breakfast wrap for a protein-rich start to your day.
+Pastrami & eggs: Toss warmed slices through soft scrambled eggs or tuck into a breakfast wrap for a protein-rich start to your day.

-Simple Charcuterie: Serve alongside crusty bread, sharp cheese, and pickled veggies for an easy platter with maximum impact.
+Simple charcuterie: Serve alongside crusty bread, sharp cheese, and pickled veggies for an easy platter with maximum impact.

 Sliced Reuben sandwich filled with thick-cut Zaidy’s pastrami, melted cheese, and sauerkraut, served on a wooden board and cut in half to show tender layers.